AaronBuxbaum/opinion-modeling/backend/README.md

   * Prisma: the database toolkit (effectively, an ORM).
 It uses a schema to build the database schema and a model that the server uses to interact with that database.
   * Postgres: the database.

+The server and Prisma will be compiled into a bundle which can be served serverlessly via `serverless.yml`.

 To make changes:
   * If the change does not require a database change, simply update the files under `api/graphql`.
   * If the change requires a database change...